Rajpratik71/zfs_wiki/Custom-Packages.md

 ## DKMS (rpm-only)

 Building rpm-based DKMS and user packages can be done as follows.
-However, be aware that the build system currently does does support building deb-based DKMS packages.
+However, be aware that the build system currently does not support building deb-based DKMS packages.

 ```